Skip to Content

 Be mindful of what kind of wine you buy.
 Some wines can be aged over decades, while other wines should be drunk within the year.

 Sparking or white wine generally are the ones you want to drink quickly.
 Red wines are better aged over time.
-Your best bet is to do your research on the wine you want to buy, so you know the best time to drink it.
+Your best bet is to do your research on the wine you want to buy so you know the best time to drink it.

 You don’t need a specific room for your wine.
 You just need optimal conditions when you store your wine.
 It should be in a darker room or container that has chilled air.